ezzgabereg/docker_installs_ubuntu/README.md

 I got tired of running individual commands all the time, so I created some scripts to make this very easy.

 Using this script
-Clone the repo ( git clone https://github.com/pro-777/docker_installs.git ), or copy / paste the code from the install_docker_nproxyman.sh file into a file on your server.
+Clone the repo, or copy / paste the code from the install_docker_nproxyman.sh file into a file on your server.
 Change the permissions of the .sh file to make it executable with. chmod +x <your-new-file>.sh